hegoimanzano/ICASCM2025/01_build_model.md

 Target water/Si ratio of the CSH model.

 - `prefix`: **Optional**.
 Default: "input".
   Name of the output files.
-The name must be between

 - `N_samples`: **Required**.
 Number of structures to be generated.